H4ckerxx44/kitten_space_agency_archive/README.md

-# Note: Seeding is currently paused due to qbittorrent messing up my home server network capabilities (no idea why)
-# I am still actively monitoring all KSA versions and archive all that I can possibly get.
-No data is lost.

 ## [Kitten Space Agency](https://ahwoo.com/store/KPbAA1Au/kitten-space-agency) archive

 If you have one of the versions that are currently missing, feel free to create a torrent and open a PR!